rtfreude/RyanTravelMVP/README.md

 To get started, all you need to do is log into the app, do your vacation destination research and build your checklist.
 Simple!

 ## Customer Quote ##
 "The Vaction Destination Checklist is very easy to use.
 I used to miss out on sites and attractions all the time and we be so disappointed when I got home.
 With this app I will never miss out on a destination again!"
-Samy, St. Louis
+Ted, St. Louis

 ## Closing and Call to Action ##
 Never miss out on an attraction again.
 Go to www.???.com and sign up today!